 10 Best Campgrounds in Parksville, BC

-After Golden Ears Provincial Park in Maple Ridge, Parksville's Rathtrevor Beach Provincial Park is the most popular camping destination in British Columbia.
-Reservations are recommended, especially from the May long weekend through to Labour Day.
+After Golden Ears Provincial Park just north of Maple Ridge, Parksville's Rathtrevor Beach Park is the most popular camping destination in British Columbia.

-Away from their sites, campers can wander 5.5 kilometers of hiking trails that skirt the beach, wind through forest, and cross open areas of park habitat.
-There's a day use area for picnics and a children's playground with lots of space to run around.
+Away from their sites, campers can wander 5.5 kilometers of easy hiking trails that skirt the beach, wind through forest, and cross open areas of park habitat.
+There's a day-use area for picnics and a children's playground with lots of space to run around.

 2. Riverbend RV Resort & Cottages

-Within walking distance of Rathtrevor Beach, Riverbend RV Resort & Cottages is located on 6.5 forested hectares along the Englishman River.
-There are 100 sites offering 30- and 50-amp service, and tent sites in the forest above the river.
+Within walking distance of Rathtrevor Beach, Riverbend RV Resort & Cottages is situated on 6.5 forested hectares along the Englishman River.
+There are more than 100 sites offering 30- and 50-amp service.
+There are also tent sites near the showers and washrooms, as well as in the forest above the river.

-Accommodation also includes eight cottages and three yurts.
+Accommodation also includes several cottages, three luxury yurts, and a lodge that can accommodate up to 10 tourists.
 On either side of the high bank riverfront sites, short trails lead to the scenic river, where you can take a refreshing dip in the shallows, swim in the deeper pools, or cast your fishing line.
 Children will be drawn to the playground, where they can look up in the trees and see colorful birdhouses.

 The visitor center is located in a welcoming log-framed lodge made from huge beams of yellow cedar.
-On a cool rainy day, relax by the fire with a book, or play a board game, choosing from a selection of novels and games.
+On a cool rainy day, relax by the fire with a book or play a board game, both of which are available in the lending library.
 There's also a large-screen TV.
 Gifts and snacks are available at the visitor center, where friendly staff help you plan your activities.